schulter/CoronaTree/README.md

 [![CoroNet Video Explaining the method](http://img.youtube.com/vi/D_jKHQ0AHQA/0.jpg)](http://www.youtube.com/watch?v=D_jKHQ0AHQA)

+## What it does
+Our project CoroNet wants to identify high-risk areas where the virus is spreading very fast.
+We want to use the genetic information of the virus and the similarities between them to identify hotspots with fast evolving virus.
+Our goal is to slow down the infection spread of the virus and to flatten the curve when we are able to identify early the high-risk areas and isolate them from other regions.
+We use genomic sequences from [GISAID](https://www.gisaid.org/) to build a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) of the virus.
+From that, we can infer the direction of the spread by comparing the virus sequences taken from patients.

 ## Installation
 You need python and R installed.
 You will need the following python packages:
 * matplotlib